graphprotocol/graph-node/docs/getting-started.md

       handler: handleTransfer
     file: ./mapping.ts
 ```
-We will point out a few important facts from this example that are supplementary to reading the subgraph manifest spec mentioned above:
+We will point out a few important facts from this example that are supplementary to reading the [subgraph manifest spec](subgraph-manifest.md):

 * The name `ERC721` under `source > abi` must match the name of the displayed underneath `abis >name`.
-* The event `Transfer(address,address,uint)` under `eventHandlers` must exactly match what is in the ABI.
+* The event `Transfer(address,address,uint256)` under `eventHandlers` must exactly match what is in the ABI.
 The name `handleTransfer` under `eventHandlers:handler` must exactly match the name of the mapping function (mappings will be explained in a few sections).
 * Make sure you have the right contract address under `source > address`.
-Expecially when you are also deploying on testnets.
-The contract address may start with or without a `0x` prefix.
+Especially when you are indexing testnet contracts as well.
 * You can define multiple data sources under dataSources.
 Within a datasource you can also have multiple `entities` and `events`.
 See [this subgraph](https://github.com/graphprotocol/decentraland-subgraph/blob/master/subgraph.yaml) for an example.
 * If the Graph CLI outputs 'Failed to copy subgraph files', it probably means you have a typo in the manifest.

-#### Getting The ABI
+#### Getting The Contract ABIs
-The ABI JSON file must contain the correct ABI to source all the events you wish to ingest into the Graph Node.
+The ABI JSON file must contain the correct ABI to source all the events or any contract state you wish to ingest into the Graph Node.
 There are a few ways to get an ABI for the contract:
-* If you are building your own project, you should likely have access to your most current ABIs.
+* If you are building your own project, you should likely have access to your most current ABIs of your smart contracts.
 * If you are building a subgraph for a public project, you can download that project to your computer and get the ABI by using [`truffle compile`](https://truffleframework.com/docs/truffle/overview) or using `solc` to compile.
+This will create the ABIs, and then you can transfer them into your subgraph /abi folder.
 * Sometimes you can also find the ABI on [Etherscan](https://etherscan.io), but this isn't always reliable, as the ABI that is uploaded there may be out of date.
 Make sure you have the right ABI, otherwise you won't be able to start a Graph Node.

 If you are running into troubles here, double check the ABI and make sure the event signatures exist *exactly* as you expect them to be, by examining the smart contract code you are sourcing.
 Also note with the ABI you only need the array for the ABI.
 Compiling the contracts locally results in a `.json` file that contains the full ABI nested within the `.json` file, under the key `"abi"`.